 The same is true for the draw length.
 It can not be changed.

-In order to get the maximum out of the bow, the archer needs a draw length of 24″.
+To get the maximum out of the bow, the archer needs a draw length of 24″.

-The bow can be used for right handed and left handed archers.
+The bow can be used for right-handed and left-handed archers.

 That’s a big advantage most other bows don’t offer.

 A finger tab to keep the fingers safe and an arm guard that will prevent the bowstring from hitting the lower arm of the archer.

 To round this up, two arrows, a quiver, and a basic single-pin sight come with the set.

 Don’t expect anything fancy, but it can help your kid to aim better than without one.

 This is a four-year-old boy having fun with the Bear Archery Scout Compound Bow.

 Of course, his technique is not very good yet, and the draw length of the bow is too long for him, but he is enjoying himself and therefore has a great start with archery

 I absolutely like what you get for your money here.